mauritssilvis/challenges/java/java-project-cli/README.md

 After [compilation](#114-compilation), the Java class file, `Main.class`, which is buried in the `out` folder, can be executed in several ways.

-A convenient way to execute this class is given by:
+A convenient way to execute this class is given by the following commands involving the Java interpreter, `java`:

 ```shell
 cd out